madhan1310/nyc-yellow-taxi-data-analysis/README.md

 Repository Contents:

-1. NYC Yellow Taxi trips data in csv.
-2. SQL code to import, clean and transform the raw CSV data Queries to analyze the data and derive insights.
+1. SQL code to import, clean and transform the raw CSV data Queries to analyze the data and derive insights.
-3. Summary of key findings from the analysis.
+2. Summary of key findings from the analysis.
-4. Tables and visualizations created in Tableau.
+3. Tables and visualizations created in Tableau.

 Key Insights: